TL-System/plato/docs/Configuration.md

 #### Valid processors for `clients.outbound_processors`

-- `mistnet_random_response`: Activate randomized response on features for PyTorch MistNet, must also set `algorithm.epsilon` to activate.
+- `mistnet_randomized_response`: Activate randomized response on features for PyTorch MistNet, must also set `algorithm.epsilon` to activate.
 Must be placed before `mistnet_unbatch` if used.

 - `mistnet_laplace`: Add random noise with laplace distribution to features for PyTorch MistNet.